-Alongside the centennial of the kibbutz movement in April 2010, another, humbler jubilee is being marked: the 80th anniversary of Ha-kibbutz Ha-dati, the religious-kibbutz movement.
-A unique blend of nationalism, socialism, and religion, it has generated a legacy whose significance reaches well beyond its sixteen member communes.
+Alongside the centennial of the kibbutz movement in April 2010, another, humbler jubilee was marked: the 80th anniversary of Ha-kibbutz Ha-dati, the religious kibbutz movement.
+A unique blend of nationalism, socialism, and religion, it has generated a legacy whose significance reaches well beyond its 16 member communes.

 Historically, the organized movement emerged from the coalescence of two groups.
 One was made up of German adherents of modern Orthodoxy whose religious-Zionist ethos went hand in hand with commitments to science and reason, universal ethics and worldly accomplishment, reworked in a decidedly anti-bourgeois key.
 The other was the Eastern European religious-worker movement (Ha-po’el Ha-mizrahi), deeply influenced by Hasidism; for these Jews, social justice was a handmaiden to redemption and class struggle was secondary to transforming the human heart.

 Ten religious kibbutzim had been established by 1948.
 Five were destroyed and later rebuilt.
-Today there are sixteen, almost all of them within Israel’s pre-June 1967 borders.
-Although many members sympathize deeply with the settlers in Judea and Samaria, the movement is also one of the few sectors of Israeli society in which one hears left-wing voices speaking in religious cadences.
+Today there are 16, almost all of them within Israel’s pre-June 1967 borders.
+Although many members sympathize deeply with the settlers in Judea and Samaria (the West Bank), the movement is also one of the few sectors of Israeli society in which one hears left-wing voices speaking in religious cadences.
 Indeed, it has from the start produced an array of impressive thinkers whose social and religious philosophy retains much of its power even as the movement’s economic philosophy fades.